Robert-van-Engelen/Forth500/manual.md

       language CASE ↲
       ...

-Earlier we saw the `DO-LOOP`.
+Earlier we saw the `DO`-`LOOP`.
 The loop iterates until its internal loop counter when incremented *equals* the final value.
 For example, this loop executes `hello` 10 times: